martiliones/typedoc.md/README.md

 </tr>
 </table>

-Please note that typedoc.md does NOT generate documentation from `@param` tag.
-Instead, you have to manually describe your parameters in the `@details` section.
+Please note that typedoc.md does NOT generate documentation from `@param` and `@return` tags.
+Instead, you have to manually describe your parameters and return values in the `@details` section.

 <h1></h1>